-Ironically enough, in today’s media environment, and in some of the main features of political communication in the current "Trump Era," one can identify signs that indicate the possibility that we should reexamine the abandoned "hypodermic needle" approaches.
-The immediate context is how politicians use online social networks to create direct connections with potential voters, as well as with other audiences.
-As part of the direct outreach strategies, some of these politicians—among them U.S. President Donald Trump and Israeli President Binyamin Netanyahu—accuse the traditional media of spreading false information, “fake news,” while they disseminate information, the veracity of which is controversial.
-In this way, these leaders manage to beat a fast and direct path for themselves to the worlds of their voters: traditional agents are being accused of biases and a lack of professionalism to the point of undermining their legitimacy, and a clear call is made for them to be switched for information channels provided by the politicians themselves.
-At the same time, these same elements work to influence these direct media channels with “alternative” news stories that put them in a positive light.
-In this article, we will explain our arguments, based on theoretical analysis, and its implementation in the contemporary political-communication arena.
+Ironically enough, in today’s media environment, and in some of the main features of political communication in the current “Trump Era,” one can identify signs that indicate the possibility that we should reexamine the abandoned “hypodermic needle” approaches.
+The immediate context is the ways in which politicians use online social networks to create direct connections with potential voters, as well as with other audiences.
+As part of the direct outreach strategies, some of these politicians—among them U.S. President Donald Trump and Israeli President Benjamin Netanyahu—accuse the traditional media of spreading false information, “fake news,” while they disseminate information, the veracity of which is controversial.
+In this way, these leaders manage to beat a fast and direct path for themselves to the worlds of their voters: traditional agents are being accused of biases and a lack of professionalism to the point of undermining their legitimacy, and a clear call is made for voters to switch to information channels provided by the politicians themselves.
+At the same time, these same elements work to supply these direct media channels with “alternative” news stories that put themselves in a positive light.

-Major Shifts in Communication and Media theory
+Major Shifts in Communication and Media Theory

-The gloomy vision of media effects that characterized the first decades of communication research, has been replaced towards the midst of the 20th century by some all-new theories, which no longer accepted the idea of a direct influence, coming from an omnipotent media, and directed at an extremely passive audience.
+The gloomy vision of media effects that characterized the first decades of communication research, had been replaced towards the midst of the 20th century by new theories that no longer accepted the idea of a direct influence, coming from an omnipotent media, and directed at an extremely passive audience.
 The models that led to this semi-paradigmatic shift include the two-step flow model (Katz, 1957), which sought to indicate the purported existence of an intermediary component between the mass media as sender to the public as receiver.
-The direct and powerful messages underwent a process of natural and deliberate selection via opinion leaders, as well as a selection between various media for the various needs of the recipients.
-The media has positioned itself as a social agent, one of many so that even if its impact is important, it is nonetheless limited.
+The direct and powerful messages underwent a process of natural and deliberate selection via opinion leaders, as well as a filtering process by the various media for the various needs of the recipients.
+The media had positioned itself as a social agent, one of many so that even if its impact was important, it was nonetheless limited.

-According to Weimann (2017), the 1960s and 1970s were a golden age for research into two-step flow communication, and the central role played by opinion leaders, across a wide range of topics in media studies and other research fields.
+According to Weimann (2017), the 1960s and 1970s were a golden age for research into two-step flow communication and the central role played by opinion leaders, across a wide range of topics in media studies and other research fields.
 Although research employing the two-step model continued to constitute the focus of many studies, Weimann points to the need to move to a more complex model of “multi-stage flow.”
-Such a model is more compatible with the convergence of mass media and interpersonal communications, which has taken place in new media.
-Jensen (2010) also suggests that the two-step model must be developed in the light of digital media, which allows for a “three-stage flow of communication” including the transfer of information from one-to-one, from one-to-many, and from many-to-many.
-Stansberry (2017) summarizes the concept of switching to a multi-step model thus:

-Instead of the top-down communication process assumed by existing models of communication flow, information in online networks appears to flow into and across communities from many different sources, and opinion leaders appear to act as both content filters and communication facilitators. (p.
-6)
+Such a model is more compatible with the convergence of mass media and interpersonal communications that has taken place in new media.
+Jensen (2010) also suggests that the two-step model must be reimagined in the light of digital media, which allows for a “three-stage flow of communication” including the transfer of information from one-to-one, from one-to-many, and from many-to-many.
+Stansberry (2017) summarizes the concept of switching to a multi-step model thus: “Instead of the top-down communication process assumed by existing models of communication flow, information in online networks appears to flow into and across communities from many different sources, and opinion leaders appear to act as both content filters and communication facilitators”(p.
+6).